| Metric | This Period | Prior Year Same Period | YoY |

 | Revenue Growth (YoY) | -29.6% | 3.7% (-0.4%–9.3%) | -33.3pt |

-This report is an earnings analysis document automatically generated by AI analyzing XBRL financial statement data.
+This report was automatically generated by AI analyzing XBRL financial statement data and is an earnings analysis document.
 It does not constitute a recommendation to invest in any specific security.
-Industry benchmarks are reference information compiled by the Company based on public financial statement data.
-Investment decisions should be made at your own responsibility and, if necessary, after consulting a professional advisor.
+Industry benchmarks are reference information compiled by our company based on public financial statement data.
+Investment decisions are your responsibility; please consult a professional as appropriate.